reliqarts/laravel-scavenger/readme.md

 - `dissect`: Split compound attributes into smaller attributes via REGEX. (optional)
 - `preprocess`: Array of attributes which need to be preprocessed. `[attributeName => callable]` (optional)
 - `remap`: Array of attributes which need to be renamed in order to be saved as target objects. `[attributeName => newName]` (optional)
-- `bad_words`: Any scraps found containing these words will be discarded. (optional)
+- `bad_words`: Any scrap found containing these words will be discarded. (optional)

 ## Glossary of Terms
 The following words may appear in context above.

-- `Daemon`: User instance to be used by the scavenger service.
+- `Daemon`: User instance to be used by the Scavenger service.
 - `Scrap`: Scraped data before being converted to the target object.
 - `Target`: Configured source-model mapping for a single entity.
-- `Target Object`: Eloquent model object to be generated from scrap.
+- `Target Object`: Eloquent model object to be generated from scrape.
 ----

 ### Acknowledgements

-This library is heavily inspired by and dependent on the [Guzzle](https://github.com/guzzle/guzzle) library, although several concepts may have been adjusted.
+This library is heavily inspired by, and dependent on, the [Guzzle](https://github.com/guzzle/guzzle) library, although several concepts may have been adjusted.